KIT (AM)

-KIT (1280 kHz) is an AM radio station broadcasting a News Talk Information format to the Yakima, Washington, United States, area.
+KIT (1280 kHz) is an AM radio station broadcasting a news/talk format to the Yakima, Washington, United States, area.
 The station is licensed to Townsquare License, LLC and owned by Townsquare Media.
 The station features programming from Fox News Radio, Compass Media Networks and Premiere Networks, and Salem Radio Network.
 The transmitter and broadcast tower are located in southern Yakima along West Washington Avenue near the railroad tracks.
 The self-supporting tower is 63 m tall.